HemoCell Getting Started¶

 name.
 Thus, to compile the example given in hemocell/examples/pipeflow/pipeflow.cpp

-you would compile the target pipeflow
+you would compile the target pipeflow.
+After compilation, the executable

-is placed under hemocell/examples/pipeflow/
+pipeflow is placed under hemocell/examples/pipeflow/.
+You can indicate

-the desired compilation target to CMake
+the desired compilation target to CMake through its --target flag:

 cmake --build . --target pipeflow